kaisdukes/quranic-corpus/docs/arcs/arc-rendering.md

 ![](https://github.com/kaisdukes/quranic-corpus/blob/main/docs/arcs/arc-diagram.svg)

-*Nota bene: `theta` here isn't strictly an angle; it's an angular parameter for the ellipse.
+*Nota bene: `theta` here isn't strictly an angle; it's an angular parameter.
 But if our ellipse becomes a circle, `theta` can be seen as a standard angle.*

 ### Constraints